 20W DoB CCC Brand Review

-LED lamp brightness should be tested using specific instruments that can determine the intensity of the light in lumens and get the power consumption of the LED using a watt meter.
-Dividing these two yields a value known as lumens per watt, or Lm/W, which is used to compare LEDs.
-It implies that the better the LED consumes less power and generates more light.
-Unfortunately, I lack this equipment and I only evaluate the electrical properties of LEDs and their drivers.
+LED lamp brightness should be tested with specific instruments that measure light intensity in lumens and power consumption with a watt meter.
+Dividing these two yields a value known as lumens per watt (Lm/W), which is used to compare LEDs.
+It implies that the better the LED, the less power it consumes and the more light it generates.
+Unfortunately, I lack this equipment, and I only evaluate the electrical properties of LEDs and their drivers.
 Although it is not a comprehensive evaluation, it may be valuable for certain individuals because I have not seen these reviews elsewhere.
-On the other hand, many low-cost LEDs on the market lack true nominal power.
+On the other hand, many low-cost LEDs on the market lack a true nominal power rating.

-I’ve got a 20 watt DoB LED that I’d want to put to the test.
-DoB stands for Driver On Board, which indicates it does not require a separate driver and is powered by mains directly.
-These DOBs have capacitors, and their advantage over those without capacitors is that these are a form of Buck Converter, which means these types reduce the filtered DC voltage from the diode bridge.
-So because of this, the LEDs are on most of the time (unlike linear ICs, it is only on at the peak) and as a result, they have low flicker.
-The flickering of the light in these DoB type is so minimal that they claim no flicker, however this is not entirely correct.
-Using Buck Converter type for converting AC to DC, driver emit less heat and have a nearly longer life.
-According to Chinese dealers, the single-capacitor type lasts one year and the two-capacitor kind lasts two years.
+I’ve got a 20-watt DoB LED that I’d want to put to the test.
+DoB stands for Driver On Board, indicating it does not require a separate driver and is powered directly by the mains.
+These DOBs have capacitors, and their advantage over those without capacitors is that they are a form of Buck Converter, which means these types reduce the filtered DC voltage from the diode bridge.
+Because of this, the LEDs are on most of the time (unlike linear ICs, which are only on at the peak), and as a result, they have low flicker.
+The flickering of the light in these DoB types is so minimal that they claim there is none; this is not entirely correct.
+Using a Buck converter for AC-to-DC conversion results in lower heat output and a longer life.
+According to Chinese dealers, the single-capacitor type lasts 1 year, and the two-capacitor type lasts 2 years.

 Specifications of this type of LED: